florianneukirchen/scipy_filters/README.md

 ### Dimension, output data type, border mode, etc.
 - The integer values are the indices of the combo box.
 - In the case of `"DTYPE"` (output data type), 0 means "same as input data type" and > 0 corresponds to the enum values used by [gdal](https://gdal.org/index.html).
+Exception: PCA (only float32/34 as options).

 ## Changelog

 ### Git main
-- Unsharp mask: Avoid overflow error by calculating in float64
+- New: Principal Component Analysis (PCA)
 - Advanced option to change the dtype of the output
 - For filters where negative values are expected in the output, use float32 as default output dtype (instead of dtype of input layer) to avoid clipping and overflow errors
 - Convolve: normalize with sum of absolute values of kernel as default, not simply the sum
+- Unsharp mask: Avoid overflow error by calculating in float64
 - Use sizes widget in more filters
 - More load options for kernel/structure/footprint
 - New origin widget and add origin as parameter to a couple of filters